-Our short-term debt, which consists of U.S. commercial paper with original maturities up to 90 days and/or other similar short-term debt issued by non-U.S. subsidiaries, was \$373 as of December 31, 2022 (included in debt payable within one year on the consolidated balance sheet).
-The average month-end balance of short-term debt for the twelve months ended December 31, 2022 was \$757.
+Our short-term debt, which consists of U.S. commercial paper with original maturities up to 90 days and/or other similar short-term debt issued by non-U.S. subsidiaries, was \$118 as of December 31, 2021 (included in debt payable within one year on the consolidated balance sheet).
+The average month-end balance of short-term debt for the twelve months ended December 31, 2021 was \$1.0 billion.
 These short-term borrowings provide supplemental funding to support our operations.
 The level of short-term debt generally fluctuates depending upon the amount of operating cash flows and the timing of customer receipts and payments for items such as pension contributions, dividends and income taxes.

-At December 31, 2022, total debt was \$8.4 billion compared to \$8.6 billion at December 31, 2021.
+At December 31, 2021, total debt was \$8.6 billion compared to \$8.4 billion at December 31, 2020.

-We maintain a \$2.0 billion revolving credit facility which expires in June 2026 and a \$775 revolving credit facility which expires in June 2023.
+We maintain a \$2.0 billion revolving credit facility which expires in June 2026 and a \$750 revolving credit facility which expires in June 2022.
 These facilities, currently unused, support our commercial paper program, and would provide liquidity in the event our access to the commercial paper markets is unavailable for any reason.

 The United Kingdom's Financial Conduct Authority, which regulates the London Interbank Offered Rate ("LIBOR"), is in the process of phasing out LIBOR with completion of the phase out expected by June 30, 2023.
 We have evaluated the potential effect of the elimination of LIBOR and do not expect the effect to be material.
 Accounting guidance has been issued to ease the transition to alternative reference rates from a financial reporting perspective.
+See Item 8, Note 1 to the consolidated financial statements for details.

-We paid \$1.6 billion in dividends in 2022.
-The Board of Directors approved a dividend increase of 1.7 percent for 2023.
+We paid \$1.5 billion in dividends in 2021.
+The Board of Directors approved a dividend increase of 1.8 percent for 2022.
 We repurchase shares of Kimberly-Clark common stock from time to time pursuant to publicly announced share repurchase programs.
-During 2022, we repurchased 779 thousand shares of our common stock at a cost of \$100 through a broker in the open market.
-We are targeting full-year 2023 share repurchases of approximately \$100 to \$150, subject to market conditions.
+During 2021, we repurchased 3.0 million shares of our common stock at a cost of \$400 through a broker in the open market.
+We are targeting full-year 2022 share repurchases of approximately \$100, subject to market conditions.

 We believe that our ability to generate cash from operations and our capacity to issue short-term and long-term debt are adequate to fund working capital, capital spending, pension contributions, dividends and other needs for the foreseeable future.
 Further, we do not expect restrictions or taxes on repatriation of cash held outside of the U.S. to have a material effect on our overall business, liquidity, financial condition or results of operations for the foreseeable future.